dstodev/cmake-cxx/README.md

 This project serves as an opinionated template for C/C++ developers.

-Instead of small & concise, this project offers a comprehensive C/C++ development environment to C++ developers, with the hope that it is faster to remove unnecessary features than it is to add them.
+Instead of small & concise, this project offers a comprehensive C/C++ development environment to C++ developers, with the hope that it is faster to remove features you do not need than it is to add features you may find useful yourself.
-This is especially for those who are new to CMake or C/C++, who may wish to learn by example and remove or change what they please.
+This is especially for those who are new to CMake or C/C++, who may wish to learn by example.

 It configures the build-system with CMake targets: